Erik Satie: Legacy

+The first biography of Satie was published in Paris in 1932 (though not translated into English until 1969).
+The author, Pierre-Daniel Templier, consulted with Conrad Satie, the composer's brother, who also supplied documents and old family photographs for illustrations.
+It remains historically significant, and subsequent biographies have all used it as a source.
+Rollo Myers, a long-time English music critic based in Paris, produced the first English language study in 1948, paying more attention to an analysis of the music - though before that the composer Constant Lambert had included a significant chapter on Satie in his landmark study of contemporary music Music Ho!
+(1934).

 The centenary of Satie's death was commemorated by the BBC which made him their composer of the week and broadcast a special Satie-Day Morning programme.
 A digital album called Satie: Discoveries was premiered.
-This included 27 previously unpublished works which had been researched by James Nye and Sato Matsui and performed on the piano by Alexandre Tharaud.
+It included 27 previously unpublished works that had been researched by James Nye and Sato Matsui and performed on the piano by Alexandre Tharaud.